-Notice that there are just really small things that are changing when I go to these different selections.
+Note there are just minute things that are changing when I go to these different selections.
 I’ve changed the outline of the blue boxes (sections) to signify what page you’re on.

-I also created the Settings area, which is so unique to Power BI.
+I also created the Settings area, which is unique to Power BI.
 You can create pages like this that look like index pages.
-So instead of having to change the date on every page, or say the main selection on every page, I’m going to bring it out into the Settings page, and I’m going to make selections like this (Northeast and South only).
+So instead of having to change the date on every page, or state the main selection on every page, I’m going to bring it to the Settings page and I’m going to make selections like this (Northeast and South only).

 Power BI Report Navigation Design

 So when you view it online, it looks like there are no other pages.
-There’s only one page that you can see, which is the Complaints Overview page.
+You can only see one page, which is the Complaints Overview.

 You can set up the look of these pages with shapes or set up the positions of particular items on the page.
 You’ll only be making really small changes.
-For example, this horizontal line here, and I just added the blue line to indicate the report page I’m on.
+For example, take this horizontal line here; I just added the blue line to indicate which report page I’m on.

 I took inspiration from some web designs that I saw, and I just put together a range of things to make this look really compelling.

-One thing I did, which I thought was a good web-type idea that I stole is that I placed these two arrows here, so I can click on an arrow and it takes me across reports.
-This makes the Power BI report navigation experience look so seamless.
+One thing I did, which I thought was a good web-type idea that I stole was I placed these two arrows here, so I can click on one to take me to different reports.
+This makes the Power BI report navigation experience look seamless.